What We Do

 Join the Amazighness family!

-My name is Sakina and I have founded Amazighness, a place to discuss all things Amazigh.
-The first stop of this journey brings us to ink our heritage.
-Indigenous northern Africans (wrongly referred to as Berbers) are usually assimilated with their national state although their heritage is actually a thousand years old.
+My name is Sakina and I am the soul behind Amazighness; a place to discuss all things Amazigh.
+Indigenous northern Africans (wrongly referred to as berbers) are usually assimilated with their national state although their heritage is pluri-millennial.
 One of the most known and recognizable part of this heritage are the tattoos worn mainly by womxn.

 Bonding through ink opens hearts, minds and mouths especially of the last generation of wom.x.n still carrying these tattoos.
 Perhaps, by collecting memories and sharing our stories we can build a collective knowledge by/for Imazighen people that would travel time and generations.
 Yes, it's more than a tattoo and it has always been :)

+All creations are handmade by me and take their power from the symbolic tattoos.
 Each design has been carefully crafted by myself for its symbolic power and to spark meaningful conversations around heritage, gender, choices and legacy building.
 The tattoos' names are inspired by my family members and other inspirational figures.
-All drawings have been made exclusively for Amazighness by the talented artist Lamia from Art Modeste.
+All drawings have been made exclusively for Amazighness by the talented artist Lamia.
 Reproductions are strictly forbidden.